 Mobile computing is pervasive and changing nearly every aspect of society.
 Sensing, actuation, and mediation capabilities of mobile devices are transforming all aspects of computing: uses, networking, interface, form, etc. This course explores new technologies driving mobile computing and their implications for systems and society.

-This quarter's focus areas include mobile/RF sensing, localization and imaging, energy efficiency, interactive video, security and privacy, as well as urban computing.
+This quarter's focus areas include mobile sensing and localization, mobile learning, energy efficiency, interactive video, security and privacy, as well as urban computing.

 Prereqs: CMSC 15400.
 CMSC 23000 or CMSC 23300 recommended.
 Knowledge of Java required.